 In Texas, the specialty area of criminal law was created in 1975.
 The Texas Board of Legal Specialization (TBLS) Standards for Attorney Certification can be found under Part II and Section I for Criminal Law.
 The standards were amended by the Texas Supreme Court by order on February 10, 2009.

-Lawyer Legion maintains a directory of board certified Criminal Law specialists in Texas.
-This directory provides the public with a valuable resource which allows them to narrow their search to local attorneys who have earned board certification in Criminal Law by the Texas Board of Legal Specialization.
+Lawyer Legion maintains a directory of board certified Criminal Law specialists in Texas amongst a broader directory of both certified and non-certified criminal defense attorneys in Texas.
+This directory provides the public with a valuable resource that allows them to narrow their search to local attorneys who have earned board certification in Criminal Law by the Texas Board of Legal Specialization.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification, including board certification in Criminal Law offered by the Texas Board of Legal Specizliation